 B.A.
 University College Dublin

 Office: Liberty Hall Academic Center 212-J

-Courses taught: Worlds of History, US History to 1865, Ireland 1801-Present, Europe Since 1870, Women’s History, Labor History, History of Religion in America, The American West, America in the 1920’s, America in the 1960’s, History of Israel, Middle East History, Senior Seminar, Graduate Research Seminar in Holocaust and Genocide Studies.
+Courses taught: Worlds of History, US History to 1865, Ireland 1801-Present, Europe Since 1870, Women’s History, Labor History, History of Religion in America, History of New Jersey, The American West, America in the 1920’s, America in the 1960’s, History of Israel, Middle East History, Senior Seminar, Graduate Research Seminar in Holocaust and Genocide Studies.

 An Associate Professor of History at Kean University, C. Brid Nicholson received her Ph.
 D. from Drew University.
 She is the author of Emma Goldman: Still Dangerous (Black Rose Press, 2010) and has edited Conflicts in the Early American Republic (Manly Publishers, 2010).
 In 2017 Emma Goldman: Still Dangerous was published in Turkish.
 Her next book on the Lewis and Clark Expedition (with ABC Clio) will be published in November 2018.

 She was the recipient of the Presidential Excellence Award for Distinguished Scholarship in Kean in 2010, and was inducted into the Kean Chapter of Phi Kappa Phi; in 2011 she was appointed a Fellow of the Kean University Center for History, Politics and Policy.
 She received a Faculty Seed Grant for AY 2021 for her work on “Recovering Lost Voices: The Enslaved at Liberty Hall.”
 A presentation on this work can be seen here.
 Nicholson combined this research work into a class which was reported on by the student newspaper The Tower.